dfinity/internet-identity/demos/using-dev-build/README.md

 ### Adding Internet Identity to your Local Project

+This section explains how to add the [dev build](https://github.com/dfinity/internet-identity#flavors) of Internet Identity to your (local) project.
+It is recommended to use the dev build locally because it has modifications that make test automation easy.

 Add the following snippet to the `canister` section in your `dfx.json` file (see full example [here](https://github.com/dfinity/internet-identity/blob/main/demos/using-dev-build/dfx.json)):
 ```json
 "internet_identity": {